JuliaData/DataFrames.jl/docs/src/man/basics.md

  "Economics"
  "Economics"

-julia> data
+julia> df1
 6×5 DataFrame
- Row │ marks      subject           semester  Students  City
+ Row │ Age        Sex          Job    Customers  City
      │ String     String       Int64  String     String
-─────┼──────────────────────────────────────────────────────────────
+─────┼───────────────────────────────────────────────────────
-   1 │ Economics  English                  4  Rohit     Kanpur
+   1 │ Economics  male             4  Rohit      Kanpur
-   2 │ Economics  Computer Science         5  Akshat    Lucknow
+   2 │ Economics  female           4  Akshat     Lucknow
-   3 │ Economics  Economics                7  Rahul     Bhuvneshwar
+   3 │ Economics  male             4  Rahul      Bhuvneshwar
-   4 │ Economics  History                  8  Aayush    Jaipur
+   4 │ Economics  transgender      4  Aayush     Jaipur
-   5 │ Economics  Economics                2  Prateek   Ranchi
+   5 │ Economics  female           4  Prateek    Ranchi
-   6 │ Economics  Biology                  1  Anam      Dehradoon
+   6 │ Economics  female           4  Anam       Dehradoon
 ```

-In mostly cases, above as you can see for getting a column or assigning to a column instead of `data[!, :col]`
+In mostly cases, above as you can see for getting a column or assigning to a column instead of `df1[!, :col]`
-and `data[!, :col] = val` it is usually better to just write `data.col` and `data.col = val` respectively as
+and `df1[!, :col] = val` it is usually better to just write `df1.col` and `df1.col = val` respectively as
 it is the same and simpler to type and read.

 ## Not, Between, Cols, and All selectors